 Email marketing is a massive component of most small businesses’ digital marketing strategies.
 While marketing emails are simple to produce and have an enormous return on investment (ROI), your strategy never stands a chance of success if no one opens your emails.
 That’s why it’s so important to keep a close eye on your email open rates.
 By monitoring your open rates and testing different elements of your emails, you can improve your open rates on future campaigns, thereby ensuring that your messages are getting through and boosting your campaigns’ ROI.

-When you send an email, the percentage of people who open it out of the total number of subscribers is the email open rate.
-A good average to strive for with your open rate is between 20% and 25%.
+An email open rate is the percentage of people who open your email out of the total number of subscribers.
+A good average to strive for with your open rate is 20 to 25 percent.

 Editor’s note: Looking for the right email marketing service for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 “While there is some value in people simply seeing your email hit their box, if we can get potential customers/clients to open that email, they’ll be getting more of the information we want them to see, and they’ll be more likely to take the desired action from that email,” Kolen said.

 According to data from Constant Contact, the average email open rate as of July 2023 across industries was 34.46 percent.
 The highest open rates were for child care services (43.87 percent), and the lowest rates were for technology services (18.34 percent).